Correlations between mass, stellar kinematics and gas metallicity in EAGLE galaxies: Discussion

 \citet{Calura2009} analysed the MZR of galaxies using \lq chemical evolution\rq\ models.
 They did not find a clear dependence of O/H on morphology at a given mass and $z$, which might be a consequence of the different assumptions made in their models.
 For example, they assume that galaxies retain the same morphology throughout their evolution and they neglect mergers.
-This is definitely not what happens in the \eagle\ simulations, in which galaxies change morphology often as a consequence of mergers, and where discs may re-grow due to accretion \citep{Trayford2019}.
+In contrast in the \eagle\ simulations, discs may be destroyed during mergers and may re-grow following accretion \citep{Trayford2019}.